jamesob/txture/README.md

 ## Philosophy

-Txture boasts a bare core reliant on a simple, powerful plug-in architecture for all modern goodies.
+Txture boasts a bare Model-View-Controller core reliant on a simple, powerful plug-in architecture for all modern goodies.

 Txture is shaped according to the Unix philosophy as nearly as a web log platform can sanely afford.
 Comments are probably handled best by Disqus.